ansible-collections/netapp.ontap/README.md

   - na_ontap_cifs - fixed `symlink_properties` option silently ignored for cifs share creation when using REST.
   - na_ontap_cifs - fixed error in modifying comment if it is not set while creating CIFS share in REST.
   - na_ontap_command - fix typo in example.
+  - na_ontap_interface - rename fails with 'inconsistency in rename action' for cluster interface with REST.
   - na_ontap_login_messages - fix typo in examples for username.
   - na_ontap_quotas - Fix idempotency issue on `disk_limit` and `soft_disk_limit`.
   - na_ontap_rest_info: REST API's with hyphens in the name will now be converted to underscores when `use_python_keys` is set to `True` so that YAML parsing works correctly.